webrcade/webrcade-docs/docs/apps/emulators/7800/index.md

 ## Feed

-Blah blah
+This section details how Atari 7800 application instances can be added to feeds.

 ### Type

-The type name for this application is `js7800`.
+The type name for the Atari 7800 application is `js7800`.

 !!! note
     The alias `7800` also currently maps to this application.
 In the future, the `7800` alias may be mapped